 The main change in fashion during this time was that the glamourous dressy style of the early decades gave way to more simplistic styles.
 Fashion shows gained immense popularity.

 Globalization led to international influences in fashion.
 Fashion images spread through the internet and television led to fashion adopting international influences.
-You may hear of this as cultural appropriation (the adoption of elements of one culture by members of another culture) in a negative sense (misappropriation) or as global fashion influences in the positive sense
+You may hear of this as cultural appropriation (the adoption of elements of one culture by members of another culture) in a negative sense (misappropriation) or as global fashion influences in a positive sense.

 Subcultures started to gain high traction in fashion – this refers to a group of like-minded people dressing in a similar fashion.
-They developed common fashion styles – egs. are rockers, hippies.
-You can learn about the 45 fashion styles thus developed here
+They developed common fashion styles – egs. are rockers, hippies, grungers.
+You can learn about the different types of styles thus developed here